cjnaz/cjnfuncs/core.md

 Logging may be directed to the console (stdout), or to a file.
 Each time setuplogging() is called the current/active log file (or console) may be reassigned.

+Calling `setuplogging()` with no args results in:
+- Logging output to the console
+- Logging format set to the default console logging format
+- Logging level is unchanged (the Python default is 30/WARNING)

 setuplogging() works standalone or in conjunction with `cjnfuncs.configman.loadconfig()`.
 If a loaded config file has a `LogFile` parameter then loadconfig() passes it's value thru `config_logfile`.  loadconfig() also passes along any `call_logfile` and `call_logfile_wins`